mashmawy/ConvNetCS/Readme.md

 Load pretrained  models from PlayWithVGG project and start visulaize features.

 # Notes!
-  - The project target x64 cpu by default.
-  - run without debuging to boost the performance.
+  - run on release mode without debuging to boost the performance.
   - all the pretrained models is converted from the original caffe model and the licence of the original author is applied.

 License